 Samtavisi Cathedral, Orthodox cathedral in Kaspi Municipality, Georgia.

-A monastery was established at this location in the 6th century by an Assyrian missionary.
-The cathedral structure as it stands today was built in the 11th century.
+A monastery was founded at this site in the 6th century by an Assyrian missionary, making it one of the early centers of Christianity in Georgia.
+The stone cathedral seen today was raised in the 11th century, replacing the earlier religious buildings on the same ground.

 The community of curious travelers